Picking a culinary school is a big decision, and not all programs offer the same experience, training or esteem.

 The Bottom Line

 *This blog post was originally published by the International Culinary Center (ICC), founded as The French Culinary Institute (FCI).
-In 2020, ICE and ICC came together on one strong and dynamic national platform at ICE's campuses in New York City and Los Angeles.
+In 2020, the Institute of Culinary Education and ICC merged.
 Explore your culinary education where the legacy lives on.